Vidkun Quisling: Minister President

-At the same time, Quisling believed that the only way he could win back Hitler's respect would be to raise volunteers for the now-faltering German war effort, and he committed Norway wholeheartedly to German plans to wage total war.
-For him at least, after the German defeat at Stalingrad in February 1943, Norway now had a part to play in keeping the German empire strong.
+At the same time, Quisling believed that the only way he could regain Hitler's respect was to raise more Norwegian volunteers for the now-faltering German war effort, and he publicly committed Norway to German plans for total war.
+For him at least, after the German defeat at Stalingrad in February 1943, Norway still had a part to play in keeping the German empire strong.
 In April 1943, Quisling delivered a scathing speech attacking Germany's refusal to outline its plans for post-war Europe.
-When he put this to Hitler in person, the Nazi leader remained unmoved despite Norway's contributions to the war effort.
+When he put these complaints to Hitler in person, the Nazi leader remained unmoved despite Norway's contributions to the war effort.
 Quisling felt betrayed over this postponement of Norwegian freedom, an attitude that waned only when Hitler eventually committed to a free post-war Norway in September 1943.

-Quisling was tired during the final years of the war.
-In 1942 he passed 231 laws, 166 in 1943, and 139 in 1944.
-Social policy was the one area that still received significant attention.
-By that autumn, Quisling and Anton Mussert in the Netherlands could be satisfied they had at least survived.
+Biographers describe Quisling as increasingly fatigued during the final years of the war.
+In 1942 he passed 231 laws, 166 in 1943, and 139 in 1944, with social policy remaining one of the areas that still received significant attention.
+By that autumn, Quisling and Anton Mussert in the Netherlands could be satisfied they had at least survived in office.
 In 1944, the weight problems Quisling had been having during the preceding two years also eased.

-Despite the increasingly dire military outlook in 1943 and 1944, Nasjonal Samling's position at the head of the government, albeit with its ambiguous relationship to the Reichskommissariat, remained unassailable.
-Nevertheless, the Germans exerted increasing control over law and order in Norway.
-Following the deportation of the Jews, Germany deported Norwegian officers and finally attempted to deport students from the University of Oslo.
-Even Hitler was incensed by the scale of the arrests.
+Despite the increasingly dire military outlook in 1943 and 1944, Nasjonal Samling's position at the head of the collaborationist government, albeit with its ambiguous relationship to the Reichskommissariat, remained formally unchallenged.
+At the same time the Germans exerted increasing control over law and its enforcement in Norway.
+Following the deportation of the Jews, Germany deported Norwegian officers, and finally attempted to deport students from the University of Oslo; even Hitler was incensed by the scale of the arrests.
 Quisling became entangled in a similar debacle in early 1944 when he forced compulsory military service on elements of the Hirden, causing a number of members to resign to avoid being drafted.